Executive Coaching: When Your Values Shift

 • 7 mins read

 And yet…most of us don’t recognize the extent of our complexity.
-Our personal preferences and unique sense of values are buried under layers of expectations and demands.
+Our personal preferences and unique values are buried under layers of expectations and demands.
 To add to the complexity, our values shift over time.

 When we identify as or claim to be, a specific type of person (kind, caring, and genuine), but our thoughts, feelings, and behaviors indicate otherwise (we are resentful, rude, and just want other people to fall into line), we may be unaware of our true values.